1,000+ Opportunities

 By focusing on the “why” and “how” of this decision point, we will better understand halfway house placement implementation.
 Please note, this is NOT a funding opportunity to plan, establish, revise, fund, staff or build a halfway house in any community.

-Based on current listing details, eligibility includes: Current and formerly incarcerated individuals in Nebraska.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Current and formerly incarcerated individuals in Nebraska.
+Confirm the full requirements in the official notice before applying.